ckosten/Dockerised-DBpedia-Virtuoso-Endpoint-Setup-Guide/README.md

 git clone https://github.com/AKSW/DBpedia-docker
 ```

 You will need to edit the Makefile, specifying the urls or the dataset version you wish to download.
-I provide my adapted version of the Makefile in this repository.
+I provide my adapted version of the [Makefile](Makefile) in this repository
-Now to download the files and ontology, run
+Now to download the files and ontology, specify the year of the version of dbpedia that you want in the Makefile and run
 ```sh
 make download
 ```